Ansar Shaikh is one of the brilliant aspirants who cracked the UPSC exam on his 1st attempt at the age of 21 and this is how he did this.

 - To get good marks mock test should be given by the aspirants.
-Mock tests are so important because firstly it encourages you to practice more and more, secondly, it helps to build a clear idea of the question patterns and also help in time management during the exam.
+Mock tests are so important because firstly it encourage you to practice more and more, secondly, it help to build a clear idea of the question patterns and also help in time management during the exam.
 Giving more and more mock tests builds self-confidence with the self which is important in the examination hall on the final day.

 - Last and finally one last suggestion to all the aspirants is that never lose hope, be confident in yourself.
 Hard work f.
 If you are passionate about it, give your best.